What Is ODC — Offshore Software Development Center?

 Guide (Checklist) For Setting Up and Running ODC

 We gathered the most important steps you should remember:

 - Buy furniture

 - Set up security signal system

+First you need to register a legal entity.
 After all paperwork is done, you need to find and rent an office fitting your requirements and budget.

 - Office equipment and supplies (printer, scanner)